aishwaryap/dataset_preprocessing/Readme.md

 # Dataset preprocessing

-Some common utils for dataset preprocessing, and some analysis and preprocessing for specific datasets that are common across projects
+Some common utils for dataset preprocessing, and some analysis and preprocessing for specific datasets that are common across my projects.

-## Kitchen Dataset
-Number of images = 606
-Number of descriptions = 6048
-Max frequency word = bottle (505 occurrences)

-## Imagenet attributes
-25 images per class per attribute for fairly useful attributes Number of synsets = 384
+This repository is likely to be messy as I would like to keep reusing it for projects.